hbhandari01/SQL-Practice-for-Interview-Preparation/README.md

 ### 🔹 4.
 Views

-* Creating and querying views for simplified data access and reusability
+* Creating and querying views for data security and access control

 ---